 On 12 July 1916 he arrived in France with the Battle of the Somme already raging, suffering a wound to his hand about two weeks later.

 The date of his death, just over two months on, suggests he saw action during attacks on Morval and Thiepval Ridge.
 The OTC Roll of the Fallen notes he was ‘killed by a bullet through the heart while on patrol between Martinpuich and Le Sars’, while the battalion war diary records him leading a patrol from the ‘26th trench near Destremont Farm to try and contact a brigade of the 50th division’.
 The Yorkshire Evening Post of 14 October 1916 states ‘In a letter his commanding officer says: He had only been with the battalion for a few weeks, and had already given proof of his bravery and ability as an officer, and his death is deplored by all the men and officers of the company’.

 His father wrote to the College after the end of the war to arrange to have John’s paintings and drawings sent home.
 It appears that another former soldier and RCA student, J. Hollinshead, may have spoken to the Registrar, Cyril D. Fitzroy, about the grieving family, as John’s father writes: ‘It was a pleasure to Mrs Benton and myself to hear you thought well of my son…’.

-John was buried at the time of his death near the Le Sars and Baupame road, and is commemorated on the Thiepval Memorial, France, and the Leeds Cenotaph, Headingly.
+John was buried at the time of his death near the Le Sars and Bapaume Road, but it appears his body was not recovered at a later date.
+John is commemorated on the Thiepval Memorial, France, and the Leeds Cenotaph, Headingly.